privacy-scaling-explorations/acceleration-program/README.md

-# ZK Talent Acceleration Program
+# Acceleration Program

-1. Learn more about program purpose, application lifecycle, refer to [Guide.md](./Request-for-Proposal/Guide.md)
+1. Learn more about program purpose, application lifecycle, refer to [Guide.md](./Open-Task/Guide.md)
-2. For applicant, you may go straight to [How to Get Started](./Request-for-Proposal/Guide.md#how-to-get-started)
+2. For applicant, you may go straight to [How to Get Started](./Open-Task/Guide.md#how-to-get-started)
-3. For PSE research team member, refer to [Request for Proposal List.md](./Request-for-Proposal/Request-for-Proposal-List.md)
+3. For PSE research team member, refer to [Open Task List.md](./Open-Task/Open-Task-List.md)